spear-sim/spear/docs/getting_started.md

 python generate_config.py --unreal_project_dir path/to/spear/cpp/unreal_projects/SpearSim
 ```

-## Build your first standalone executable
+## Build a standalone executable

-Even though it is possible to launch our projects directly from the Unreal Editor, it is often preferable to build a standalone executable.
+In order to use the `spear` Python module, you need to build a standalone executable.

 ```console
 # build, cook, stage, package, archive